refinedev/refine/documentation/docs/data/packages/rest-data-provider/index.md

 All of these methods accepts respective parameters from the relevant action.
 Additionally, `mapResponse` and `getTotalCount` methods also accepts response object.

-, and 3rd parameter is options for KY client.
+3rd parameter is options for KY client.
 You can find KY options [here](https://github.com/sindresorhus/ky#options).

 ## Installation